How Does a Shower Filter Work?

 • VOCs and some chemicals that affect smell

-• Water harshness (to a degree; skin and hair feel)
+• Water harshness to a degree, which can change how skin and hair feel

 It does not fully remove:

-• Chloramines (used in some Australian cities; chloramine reduction is lower than free chlorine)
+• Chloramines, which some Australian cities use.
+Chloramine reduction is lower than free chlorine reduction.

 • Bacteria or viruses.
 A shower filter is not a disinfection device.

-To understand how different filter configurations perform, read our guide on single vs multi-stage filters.
-It covers what each setup can and can’t do.
+To understand how different filter setups perform, read our guide on single vs multi-stage filters.
+It explains what each setup can and cannot do.

-More stages doesn’t always mean more filtration types.
+More stages does not always mean more filter types.
 With the POWERBOX™ filter, it means multiple layers of each media.
 KDF-55 appears in several layers, not just one.
-Same with calcium sulfite and activated carbon.
+The same goes for calcium sulfite and activated carbon.

-Layering extends contact time.
-Water moves through a shower filter fast, especially under high pressure.
-One thin layer doesn’t give enough contact time to work properly.
-Multiple layers extend the contact time without slowing the water flow.
+Layering gives the water more contact time.
+Water moves through a shower filter quickly, especially under high pressure.
+One thin layer does not give enough time to work properly.
+Multiple layers extend contact time without slowing the flow too much.

-You won’t see a visible difference.
-Filtered shower water looks the same as unfiltered.
-It contains fewer irritants.
-It feels different on skin.
-Many users notice less skin dryness and less scalp irritation after switching.
-But this is individual.
-Water chemistry varies city to city and suburb to suburb.
+You will not see a visible difference.
+Filtered shower water looks the same as unfiltered water.
+It simply has fewer irritants.
+It feels different on the skin.
+Many users notice less dryness and less scalp irritation after switching.
+But results vary.
+Water chemistry changes from city to city and suburb to suburb.

-The cartridge lasts 2–6 months in most homes.
+The cartridge lasts 2 to 6 months in most homes.
 It depends on your water hardness and how many people use the shower.
 Read more about how long the cartridge lasts.

 How does a shower filter work?

 A shower filter sits between your shower arm and showerhead.
-Water passes through a cartridge packed with filter media: KDF-55, calcium sulfite, activated carbon, and PP cotton.
+Water passes through a cartridge packed with filter media, including KDF-55, calcium sulfite, activated carbon, and PP cotton.
 Each layer targets different contaminants.
-Together they reduce chlorine, heavy metals, sediment, and VOCs before the water reaches your skin.
+Together, they reduce chlorine, heavy metals, sediment, and VOCs before the water reaches your skin.

 What does a shower filter remove?

 A shower filter reduces free chlorine, some heavy metals like lead and copper, sediment, rust, and VOCs.
-It doesn’t fully remove dissolved calcium and magnesium (hard water minerals), chloramines, or bacteria.
-It’s designed to improve water feel.
-It doesn’t purify to drinking water standard.
+It does not fully remove dissolved calcium and magnesium, which are the minerals that make water hard.
+It also does not fully remove chloramines or bacteria.
+It is designed to improve water feel, not to purify water to drinking standard.

 Does a shower filter work for hard water?

-A shower filter reduces the harshness of hard water through mineral and ceramic media that can soften the water feel.
-It doesn’t fully remove dissolved calcium and magnesium.
-That requires a whole-house softener.
-But many users with hard water notice improved skin and hair feel after using one.
+A shower filter reduces the harsh feel of hard water through mineral and ceramic media that can soften the water feel.
+It does not fully remove dissolved calcium and magnesium.
+That needs a whole-house softener.
+But many users with hard water notice better skin and hair feel after using one.

 How many stages does a good shower filter need?

-More stages means more layers of each media type, which extends the contact time between water and the filter.
+More stages mean more layers of each media type, which gives the water more contact time with the filter.
 The POWERBOX™ uses multiple stages.
-This gives KDF-55, calcium sulfite, and activated carbon enough contact time to work effectively even at higher water pressure.
+This gives KDF-55, calcium sulfite, and activated carbon enough contact time to work well, even at higher water pressure.

 Does KDF or calcium sulfite work better for hot showers?

 Calcium sulfite works better in hot water.
 KDF-55 is less effective above 40°C. A good shower filter uses both.
 KDF-55 handles cooler temperatures.
 Calcium sulfite handles the hot range.
-This is why multi-media filters outperform single-media ones for shower use.
+This is why multi-media filters work better than single-media ones for shower use.

 By Lena Hartmann, co-founder of POWERBOX(TM) Hard Water Filters Australia.
 Lena relocated to Perth from Germany in 2018 and spent two years dealing with hard water problems before building the POWERBOX filter range.
 Read Lena’s full profile